• Skip to main content

 What is a Shrimp Tempura Roll?

-Shrimp Tempura Roll or Ebiten Maki Sushi (エビ天巻き寿し) is a type of maki sushi or sushi roll that includes tempura fried shrimp rolled in sushi rice and nori.
-In Japan, the roll is usually made with the nori on the outside.
+Shrimp Tempura Roll or Ebiten Maki Sushi (エビ天巻き寿し) is a type of maki sushi or sushi roll that includes tempura fried shrimp rolled in seasoned sushi rice and nori.
+In Japan, the roll is usually made with nori on the outside.
 Outside of Japan, it's often rolled uramaki-style (inside out), with the rice on the outside.
-Although it's become a staple in sushi restaurants around the world, here in Japan, it's mostly a dish that's made at home, and you're unlikely to find it on the menu at traditional sushi restaurants.
-A similar roll can also be made with Ebifry, which involves shrimp breaded in panko.
+Although prawn tempura sushi has become a staple in sushi restaurants around the world, here in Japan, it's mostly a dish made at home, and you're unlikely to find it on the menu at traditional sushi restaurants.
+A similar favorite homemade sushi roll can also be made with Ebifry, which involves shrimp breaded in panko.

 How do you pronounce Ebiten Maki Sushi?